starfish-app/Starfish/README.md

 ## Compile

+Starfish is built for elementary OS 6 which is currently in beta.
 All prerequisites can be met by installing `elementary-sdk`:

 ```sh
 sudo apt install elementary-sdk